GIM Framework · Plain-Language Methodology for Pastors

 Education

-We track the share of adults age 25 and older who hold at least a bachelor's degree (ACS).
-This is a proxy for long-run opportunity and human capital development in the neighborhood.
+A proxy for long-run opportunity and human capital development in the neighborhood.

 Housing Stability